-On average 95% of Mercy students choose to attend college, and 60% of these student receive scholarships to the college/university of her choice.
-By offering AP courses, CLEP exam testing on site and dual enrollment, every student is prepared to continue her education beyond graduation from Mercy High School.
+On average 97% of Mercy students choose to attend college, and 60% of these students receive scholarships to the college/university of her choice.
+Mercy offers many Advanced Placement and Dual Enrollment courses, resulting in a significant number of students completing high school with some college credits already earned.
+Every student is prepared to continue her education beyond graduation from Mercy High School.

 University of Nebraska-Omaha

 – Spanish IV

 – Spanish V

 – AP US History

 Mercy High School offers a variety of classes for students wishing to pursue a career or education in business.
 Accounting, Computer Applications, Introduction to Business, Foundations of Business, and Introduction to 21st Century Technology are just a few of the classes students can elect to take during their years at Mercy.

 All students need to take a minimum of 50 credit hours in order to graduate from Mercy High School.
 The curriculum at Mercy ensures that the educational needs of our diverse student population are met, with courses offered at all educational levels.